rocadura/responsive-wedding/README.md

 7. Manage your invitations typing 'http://localhost/html/php/menu.php'

-I guess noone is going to reuse this code and therefore I will not spend much efort in a detailed documentation.
-In case yes, you can always drop an email!
+I guess no one is going to reuse this code and therefore I will not spend much effort in a detailed documentation.
+In such a case, you can always drop an email!

 ![Preview](https://github.com/rocadura/responsive-wedding/blob/master/Prev_1.png?raw=true)